Last updated on May 18th, 2021 at 12:09 pm

 This is where localization comes in and it simply means adapting the content so that it fits the expectations of a specific group of people and infusing it with the nuances of meaning that are easily lost in translation.

-Localization takes into account more than just language, but cultural differences, local customs and even the various components that accompany the written word like graphics and imagery.
+Localization takes into account more than just language, but cultural differences, local customs, and even the various components that accompany the written word like graphics and imagery.

 The photos you use to appeal to an American professional will be different than those you’ll use to appeal to a Chinese, Mexican or Portuguese businessman.

 Localization takes vocabulary usage and spelling into account on the local level, too.
-For example, the translation of the english word “jacket” is different for Argentinean, Mexican and Venezuelan Spanish.
+For example, the translation of the English word “jacket” is different for Argentinean, Mexican and Venezuelan Spanish.

 Music is a perfect example of where transcreation can shine.
 Lyrics are often designed to rhyme or to have a specific syncopation in their original language.
-But when those words are translated the song no longer works from a lyrical perspective, and may even lose its meaning with the target audience.
+But when those words have translated the song no longer works from a lyrical perspective, and may even lose its meaning with the target audience.
 Many times, the figurative or colloquial nature of the lyric is lost.

 Once, during a translation of a song, we had to change the lyrics for the song to fit with the melody in order to make it proper and listenable to the target audience.
 A straight translation of the original lyrics would’ve been inappropriate along with sexual connotations, in the target language.